 More things to do in Bilbao

-- Climbing the 311 steps to the Calzadas de Mallona from Plaza Unamuno
+- Climb the 311 steps to the Calzadas de Mallona from Plaza Unamuno

 - The Artxanda Funicular Railway for panoramic views over the city